ibm-cloud-docs/openwhisk/openwhisk_packages.md

 ## Create a package
 {: #openwhisk_packages_create}

-A package is used to organize a set of related actions and Feeds.
+A package is used to organize a set of related actions and feeds.
 It also allows for parameters to be shared across all entities in the package.

 To create a custom package with a simple action in it, try the following example: